gegprojects/PastebinSrapers/README.md

 It will prompt for a directory to dowload the files in and the url of the pastebin profile i.e. https://pastebin/u/anon It scrapes all the pastes from the profile and downloads them to the specified directory.
 Titles are saved.

 stickyscraper.py scrapes all pastebin direct links and user profile links in a user provided txt file.
-It will not scrape pastebin links inside of a downloaded paste file, so ensure that you also scrape/save the nested pastebin links when using the script.
+It will not scrape pastebin links inside of a downloaded paste file, so ensure that you also scrape/save the nested pastebin links seperatley when using the script.
 Do not put pastebin.com/raw/ links in the input text file, the script automatically converts them.
 Direct pastebin links will have their 8 character pastebin id as a title so formatting is needed if you want to know what each txt file is.

 Both scripts will create a new directory pointing to the user's inputed folder path if the directory the user provides does not exits.
 Both scripts will create a subdirectory with the pastebin profile name and download the files to the subdirectory if a user profile is inputted